-Tips on finally getting rid of the clutter, getting organized and maintaining it!
-These tips will help you to know what to get rid of and how to make money doing it.
+Are you drowning in clutter?
+Here are my tips on finally getting rid of the clutter, getting organized and maintaining it!
+My decluttering tips will help you to know what to get rid of and how to make money doing it.

 Oops, wrong quote.
 Sorry to get the theme from Frozen stuck in your head but it’s time to …